jrothbaum/polars_readstat/README.md

 ### Compared to Pandas and Pyreadstat (using read_file_multiprocessing for parallel processing in Pyreadstat)
 #### SAS
-(speedup relative to pandas in parenthesis below each)
+all times in seconds (speedup relative to pandas in parenthesis below each)
 | Library | Full File | Subset: True | Filter: True | Subset: True, Filter: True |
 |---------|------------------------------|-----------------------------|-----------------------------|----------------------------|
 | polars_readstat<br>engine="cpp"<br>(the default option) | 1.31<br>(1.6×) | 0.09<br>(22.9×) | 1.56<br>(1.9×) | 0.09<br>(23.2×) |